 - 8.1 Good governance is about operating properly.
-It is the means by which the Council shows that it is taking decision for the good of its residents, in fair, equitable and open way.
+It is the means by which the council shows that it is taking decision for the good of its residents, in a fair, equitable and open way.
 It also requires standards of behaviour that support good decision making collective and individual integrity, openness and honesty.
 It is the foundation for the effective delivery of good quality services that meet the needs of the users.
 It is fundamental to demonstrating that public money is well spent.
-Without good governance, the Council would find it difficult to operate services successfully. - 8.2 The Internal Audit Opinion for 2018/19 is that the Council's framework of governance, risk management and management control is 'adequate' and that audit testing carried out during the year has demonstrated controls to be working in practice. - 8.3 We propose, over the coming year, to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation during the year and as part of our next annual review.
+Without good governance, the council would find it difficult to operate services successfully. - 8.2 The internal auditor's opinion for 2019/20 is that the council's framework of governance, risk management and management control is 'adequate' and that audit testing carried out during the year has demonstrated controls to be working in practice. - 8.3 The effect of the COVID-19 pandemic outbreak began in March 2020 and therefore has not had a significant impact on the key governance issues that have arisen during the 2019/20 period; clearly this will be different for the governance statement for the 2020/21 financial year. - 8.4 The pandemic has inevitably had an impact on staff capacity and a number of staff have been actively supporting the council's response during the last four months, many almost exclusively. - 8.5 The council responded to the outbreak by activating its Emergency Control Centre and Gold and Silver emergency management protocols to coordinate a response to ensure that resources were prioritised to the areas that were in most need. - 8.6 At the time of writing (July 2020) the council has begun to implement its evidence based Restoration and Recovery Plan which is both intuitive and responsive to changing situations as well as ensuring its preparedness for the possibility of a second wave and further lockdowns, whether national or regional. - 8.7 The council is currently considering the financial impact of the pandemic and is preparing a General Fund Revised Budget 2020/21 report to Cabinet in September.